In addition to the funeral itselfwhatever form it takesa number of associated

 $950 to $2,600.

 Another strategy is to use prices quoted by direct sellers to negotiate

-showroom, you can shop around for a better price at online retailers.
-Then
+showroom, shop around for a better price online.
+Then let the funeral home

-their discretion—to discount casket prices.
+their discretionto discount casket prices.

 Be aware that circumstances and location of death may limit organ, tissue,

 or whole-body donation possibilities.
 Here are a few caveats: